 Why choose this course?

 - Social work is a regulated profession.
-The MSc Social Work degree leads to eligibility to apply to the HCPC Register and practice as a social worker;
+The MSc Social Work programme leads to eligibility to apply to the Social Work England Register and practice as a social worker in England;

 - An emphasis on small group practice prepares you for practice in a modern multi-professional workforce;